powerwild/general_work/foobar/aws/notes.md

         requires sheduled and rigid hand offs
         each team has own priorities, tools and processes reduces efficiency when project members are reporting to different units and aimed at different results

+Why DevOps?
+    proven success - shorter delivery cycles, decreased change failures rates and improved performance 106 times faster from commit to deploy
+        208 times more frequent deployments
+        7 times lower change failure rate
+        2604 times faster time to recover

+    benefits
+        Agility
+            anticipate market needs and deliver value
+            monitor your apps and support your strategies with real data have development strategies that allow high velocity and continuous delivery of small, controlled updates Rapid delivery
+            able to produce a functional product more quickly Reliability
+            ensure quality of updates and changes so you can deliver at a more rapid pace use CI/CD to test that each change is safe and functional monitor and observe to stay informed of performance in real-time Scale
+            is able to scale as needed more easily or can be easily changed to do so Improved collaboration
+            emphasize ownership and accountability
+            developers and operations teams collaborate, share responsibilities and combine workflows reduces inefficiencies and saves time
+            writing code that works in the production environment will reduce handover periods between developers and operations teams
+        Security
+            can be integrated during the development of the product instead of after

+    to account for
+        will disrupt how you work and interact will others will have organizational and team-level impacts